 We’ve all got rituals, even if you don’t think of them that way.
-When you wake up and think, every day and unbidden, of a cup of coffee, that little ceremony is your own personal ritual.
+When you wake up and think, every day and unbidden, think of a cup of coffee, that little ceremony is your own personal ritual.
 Forget all religious connotations, whether it’s the solemnity of a tea ceremony in Japan or just a little cup of tea in your living room, these little blocks are your time to connect to yourself.
 Swaddle the things that you want in your life in ritual.
 Put a little intention behind your daily practices and they become something else altogether.

 Rituals can take an extraordinary array of forms; they’re religious and communal, but they are also sometimes performed in solitude.
 Sometimes they’re prescriptive and repetitive, sometimes they’re freeform.
 In a more traditional society, almost everything had both a practical purpose as well as something more sacrosanct; from work, to eating, to sex, most practices were charged with a sense of reverence.
 But ritual is missing in modern life.
 I’m not religious in the slightest, but the idea of imbuing my daily practice with significance is appealing.
 Every day, in every way, I’m looking to build a life of greater depth and texture, and so things that make the everyday extraordinary are welcome.
 We’ve all got some rituals, with varying intentions – to boost confidence, or to alleviate heartbreak or grief… even if we don’t think of them that way.